‘Lady Bird’ Film Review

 Lady Bird is a near perfect film but where it faults lies with its structure of the story.
 When watching the film, the narrative flow is reminiscent of a series of connected short stories rather than a fully connected feature.
 While this is not a bad decision, more so an interesting one actually, but some viewers may find the constant jumping around Lady Bird’s life to be rather odd.

-A small story does not mean a beautifully shot story and Sam Levy’s cinematography is gorgeous.
+The film may be on a smaller scale, but Sam Levy’s cinematography is gorgeous.
 From the opening scene of Lady Bird and her mother arguing about college in a car, Levy’s focus on the characters throughout the film shines as you really get a sense of what each character is feeling and what they are going through.
 The scenery in the film is colourful and vibrant as Gerwig and Levy display the many shadings and facets of Sacramento California.
 Lady Bird may want to desperately leave her home, but that does not mean that Sacramento is an ugly place to grow up in.

 Jon Brion’s score for Lady Bird is perfect.
 In a film that relies almost solely on the performances of its cast, Brion’s score is there to add emotion, intensity and light-hearted fun.
 It is a score that encapsulates the scene on screen, playing quietly in the background so that it does not take away from what Gerwig is trying to accomplish in the sequence.
 Brion’s music acts as a method to elevate the emotion on screen, leading to a mesmerizing movie-going experience.